jamiealquiza/tachymeter/README.md

 # tachymeter

 Tachymeter simplifies the process of creating summarized rate and latency information from a series of timed events: "In this loop with 1,000 database calls, what was the 95%ile and lowest observed latency?
-What was the per-second rate?".
+What was the per-second rate?"

 Event durations in the form of [`time.Duration`](https://golang.org/pkg/time/#Duration) are added to a tachymeter instance using the `AddTime()` method.